Partial resampling to approximate covering integer programs: Introduction

-In \cite{Srin06}, Srinivasan gave a scale-free method of randomized rounding (ignoring multiplicity constraints), based on the FKG inequality and some proof ideas behind the Lov\'{a}sz Local Lemma (LLL).
-This gave an approximation ratio of $1 + O \bigl( \frac{\log (\Delta_0+1)}{\amin} + \sqrt{\frac{\log \amin}{\amin} + \frac{\log (\Delta_0+1)}{\amin}} \bigr)$.
-The rounding scheme, by itself, only gave a positive (exponentially small) probability of achieving the desired approximation ratio.
-The algorithm of \cite{Srin06} also included a polynomial-time derandomization using the method of conditional expectations; this derandomization howeve requires knowledge of the objective function.
+In~\cite{Srin06}, Srinivasan gave an alternative randomized rounding algorithm with an approximation ratio of $1 + O \Big( \frac{\log \Delta_0)}{\amin} + \sqrt{\frac{\log \amin}{\amin} + \frac{\log \Delta_0}{\amin}} \Big)$ for systems without multiplicity constraints.
+The randomization argument in this construction, which is based on the FKG inequality and some proof ideas behind the Lov\'{a}sz Local Lemma (LLL). only shows that the desired approximation ratio holds with some exponentially small (but positive) probability.
+There is an additional derandomization step, using the method of conditional expectations, to turn it into an efficient algorithm.